petersahanaya/e-commerce-t3-stack/README.md

 ## Commerce Web App
 This is a web app for an e-commerce store built with Next.js, tRPC, Prisma, React Query, and Stripe.
 The app allows users to browse, search, and purchase products online using their credit card.
-It also includes features such as user authentication, order history, and real-time updates on order status.

 ## Getting started
 To get started with this app, follow these steps: